camunda/infra-global-github-actions/preview-env/comment/README.md

 ## Usage

 > [!NOTE]
 > To take effect, this action needs to be run after at least one call to `preview-env-create`.
-Otherwise you won't receive any results and no comment will be upserted.
+Otherwise you won't receive any results and the comment even gets deleted!

 ### Simple Job
 In a job which isn't part of any matrix the summary can be appended like this: